Czech National Agency for International Education and Research

 Our history dates back to 1961 when our predecessor, the University of 17 November, a Czechoslovak institution enabling foreign students from developing countries to study here, was established.

 In 1974, the organisational side and study agenda was taken over by the new Jiří Wolker Centre which was renamed the Foreign Relations Centre five years later.
 This organisation took care of foreign students from countries such as Ethiopia, Angola, Syria, Afghanistan, East Germany, Mongolia and, especially, Vietnam.
 Czechoslovak students, meanwhile, were sent to Hungary and Bulgaria.

 In 1995, having significantly expanded our activities, we assumed the name Foreign Services Centre.
-Finally, in 2013, in step with a further gradual broadening of our agenda, we changed our name to the present Czech National Agency for International Education.
+Finally, in 2013, in step with a further gradual broadening of our agenda, we changed our name to the present Czech National Agency for International Education and Research.

 Our mission is to contribute to the development of international education in the Czech Republic.
 We award grants and scholarships for international and mobility projects, we help schools to develop and their staff to receive additional training, and we promote other activities in the field of lifelong learning.
 We keep abreast of the latest world trends in education and try to introduce them into the Czech environment.
 Besides overseeing studies abroad, we also support career guidance and nurture Czech cultural heritage around the world.
 We regularly release publications and contribute to foreign documents, organise conferences and attend trade fairs.